On soft capacities, quasi-stationary distributions and the pathwise approach to metastability: Model and main results

 \end{thm}

 \goodbreak {\bf Comments:} \begin{itemize} \item[i.]
 We will give the proof of this theorem in Section~\ref{telefono}.
-In this section we will make explicit a possible choice for $\theta$ and we will give explicit estimates of such a probability. \item[ii.]
-As in \cite{OV}, if one is interested in convergence, after time rescaling, of the empirical distribution process defined by
+We will make explicit a possible choice for $\theta$ and we will give explicit estimates of such a probability. \item[ii.]
+Let us consider the empirical distribution process defined by

+If one is interested in convergence of $A_\theta$, one can consider (as in~\cite{OV}, Chapter~4) a slight modification of the process $A_\theta(t)$.
+With the above notation, let us consider the modification